Kluber gets win, Yankees hit 3 HR in 5-1 win over Orioles | Taiwan News | 2021/04/28

-BALTIMORE (AP) — Corey Kluber has his best start in two years to gain his first win for the Yankees, Kyle Higashioka homered again as he gains playing time from Gary Sánchez and New York beat the Baltimore Orioles 5-1 Tuesday night.
+BALTIMORE (AP) — Corey Kluber got his first win in two years, Kyle Higashioka homered again as he gains playing time from Gary Sánchez and the New York Yankees beat the Baltimore Orioles 5-1 Tuesday night.

 Aaron Judge and Giancarlo Stanton also homered — the Yankees are 9-0 when they go deep in the same game, including the playoffs.
 New York stopped a four-game skid at Camden Yards and at 10-13 moved into a tie with the Orioles for last in the AL East.

+“Corey set the tone,” Yankees manager Aaron Boone said.
+“Obviously, he threw the ball really well and was in command most of the night.
+I thought our offense did a lot of really good things.
+We still didn’t breakthrough with a lot of runs, but we’ll certainly take five.”

 Kluber (1-2), who signed an $11 million, one-year contract as a free agent, allowed one run and six hits with five strikeouts over 6 2/3 innings.
 Kluber has come back from two injury-marred seasons and became the first Yankees starter other than Gerrit Cole to pitch into the seventh inning this season.
-It was Kluber's longest outing since seven innings against Atlanta on April 20, 2019.
+It was Kluber's first win and longest outing since he threw seven innings against Atlanta on April 20, 2019.

+“Obviously getting the win was the most important thing, but it was good to finally go out there and string together a good outing,” Kluber said.
+“Any win you can get is a special one.”

 New York had 12 hits, and for the first time this year the Nos.
 1-3 hitters in the Yankees batting order had multiple hits.